malymary/malymary/README.md

 # Hi!

 My name is Maria.
-I'm a Software Engineer in the making, infatuated with NLP and languages in general.
+I am a Software Engineer in the making, infatuated with NLP and languages in general.
 I earned a bachelor's degree in Linguistics from Peoples' Friendship University of Russia and I'm currently pursuing a master's degree in Software Engineering at South China University of Technology.
 Naturally, I'm a big believer in technology and peoples' friendship, so *GitHub unescamus*!

 ### Languages and Tools